 A mafia don keeps a priest close by for “emergencies.”
-Can the mass, administered by a priest just before, or even just after death, gain a place in Heaven for one who committed murder after murder with no thought of reform?
+Can the mass, administered by a priest just before, or even just after death, gain a place in Heaven for one who committed murder, graft, perjury, theft, and assault after assault with no thought of reform?

 The thief on the cross asked for and received assurance of a place in Christ’s kingdom (Luke 23:42,43).
 Does this mean that any one of us may ask for and receive forgiveness and salvation in the last moments of our life?

-Other studies at this web site will explain that God will not send anyone to a place called “Hell,” to be tortured for eternity.
-Please be assured - God does not believe in cruel or unusual punishment any more than you do.
+Other studies at this web site will explain that “Hell” is not a place.
+It is an event.
+God will not send anyone to suffer torment for eternity.
+Please be assured - God does not believe in cruel or unusual punishment, any more than you do.

-See the studies titled: “Where are the Dead?” and “Hell - What It’s Not!”
+See our studies: “Where are the Dead?” and “Hell - What It’s Not!”